MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-adv-options.md

 &#171;  [**Previous:** Learn about the Always On VPN Technology](../always-on-vpn-technology-overview.md)<br>
 &#187; [ **Next:** Learn about the feature comparison between Always On VPN and DirectAccess](../../vpn-map-da.md)

-Beyond the deployment scenario provided in this guide, you can add other advanced VPN features to improve the security and availability of your VPN connection.
+Beyond the deployment scenarios provided, you can add other advanced VPN features to improve the security and availability of your VPN connection.
 For example, such components can help ensure that the connecting client is healthy before allowing a connection.

 The following list includes some of these additional options.